lordfeck/burnsrv_ts/util/testcfg/README.md

 * Make sure config files are accurate.

 * Run `./testrunner.sh`.
-This will launch the configured tests.
+This will carry out all the configured tests.

+* Alternatively, connect to the server using a web browser and use use the Web UI's "Test Control" section to launch the tests.

 * Output CSV will be found (by default) in the `./results/` directory.

-* You may run `./testrinner.sh -k` to kill a test in progress and reset the system.
+* You may run `./testrunner.sh -k` to kill a test in progress and reset the system.

 ## Assumptions: